koansoftware/linuxlab-yocto/README.md

 Setup for the workshop at LinuxLAB 2018

 This repo is a helper to create an image that is able to run bitbake/poky.

 This is based on CROPS/poky-container [https://github.com/crops/poky-container], so that the output generated in the container will be readable by the user on the host.

 The instructions will be slightly different depending on whether Linux, Windows or Mac is used.
 There are setup instructions for using **Windows/Mac** at https://github.com/crops/docker-win-mac-docs/wiki.
 When referring to **Windows/Mac** in the rest of the document, it is assumed the instructions at https://github.com/crops/docker-win-mac-docs/wiki were followed.

-The preferred/suggested host machine is always **Linux**
+The preferred/suggested host machine is always **Linux** of course.

 Introduction